Sign up to our Newsletter to receive updates on Gigs, Christy Chat and any Christy News

 Thanks BB for sharing your songs..great to hear and read them…I know you had to go the extra yards to post them here..I appreciate the effort you took….I’ll be listening to this one again

 ps… you mention “Rinty”….when I was a young boy my Grandfather,Jack Power,took me to Shelbourne Park in Dublin to watch Stock-car racing.
-It was exciting and even a bit scary…it was Rinty Monaghan that won the day…after he hung up his boxing gloves he became a petrol head…he was the victor on the day..I have this abiding 60 year old memory of Rinty standing aloft his battered steed singing “when Irish eyes are smiling”..it was such a buzz that I get bezzed up by the recollection
+It was exciting and even a bit scary…it was Rinty Monaghan that won the day…after he hung up his boxing gloves he became a petrol head…he was the victor on the day..I have this abiding 60 year old memory of Rinty standing aloft his battered steed singing “when Irish eyes are smiling”..it was such a great buzz way back then…65 years on I find pleasure in the recollection

 PPS I’ve just googled Rinty and can find no reference to him stock car racing..anyone know anything??..surely I did not dream all this!!